6 Years Ago, Peter Max Transformed a Cruise Ship Into a Work of Art

 Breakaway wasn’t just a cruise ship—it was an icon.

-In honor of the fifth anniversary of Breakaway’s launch and Max’s colossal undertaking, we’ve assembled a brief history and a fascinating collection of images showing how the “Peter Max cruise ship” came to be.
+In honor of Breakaway’s amazing achievement, we’ve assembled this brief history and a fascinating collection of images showing how the “Peter Max cruise ship” came to be.

 Finding the Right Artist for Breakaway